NIH-CARD/biomedsql/README.md

 See ```config/sample.env``` for a complete list of specific information needed from each provider.
 Once complete, please move this file to ```config/.env``` for seamless use in the current experiment setup.

+## Benchmark Dataset

+Our benchmark dataset and associated database tabular data can be found on [HuggingFace](https://huggingface.co/datasets/NIH-CARD/BiomedSQL).

 ## BigQuery Database Creation

 Coming soon we will provide code to create a fresh BigQuery Database from the parquet files available along with the BiomedSQL benchmark on HuggingFace.